cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 </Alert>

-In the following example, hovering over the `CONTAINS` query in the Command Log changes the state of the [AUT](#Application-Under-Test) preview:
+In the following example, hovering over the `CONTAINS` command in the Command Log changes the state of the [AUT](#Application-Under-Test) preview:

 <DocsImage src="/img/guides/core-concepts/cypress-app/first-test-hover-contains.png" alt="Hovering over the contains tab highlights the dom element in the App in the Cypress app"></DocsImage>

-Cypress automatically travels back in time to a snapshot of when a hovered-over method resolved.
+Cypress automatically travels back in time to a snapshot of when a hovered-over command resolved.
 Additionally, since [`cy.contains()`](/api/commands/contains) finds DOM elements on the page, Cypress also highlights the element and scrolls it into view (to the top of the page).

-Also note that as we hover over the `CONTAINS` query, Cypress reverts back to the URL that was present when the snapshot was taken.
+Also note that as we hover over the `CONTAINS` command, Cypress reverts back to the URL that was present when the snapshot was taken.

 <DocsImage src="/img/guides/core-concepts/cypress-app/first-test-url-revert.png" alt="The url address bar shows https://example.cypress.io/"></DocsImage>

 ### Pinning snapshots

-Each command, query, assertion, or error, when clicked on, displays extra information in the dev tools console.
-Clicking also **pins** the Application or Component Under Test (right-hand side) to its previous state, or **snapshot**, when the method executed.
+Each command, when clicked on, displays extra information in the dev tools console.
+Clicking also **pins** the Application or Component Under Test (right-hand side) to its previous state, or **snapshot**, when the command executed.

-In the following example, clicking on the `CLICK` query highlights it in purple, and does three other things worth noting:
+In the following example, clicking on the `CLICK` command highlights it in purple, and does three other things worth noting:

 <DocsImage src="/img/guides/core-concepts/cypress-app/first-test-click-revert.png" alt="A click on the click command in the Command Log with Cypress app labeled as 1, 2, 3"></DocsImage>

 #### 1. Pinned snapshots

 We have now **pinned** this snapshot.
-Hovering over other items will not revert to them.
+Hovering over other commands will not revert to them.
 This gives us a chance to manually inspect the DOM of our application under test at the time the snapshot was taken.

 #### 2. Event hitbox